Antoine Galland: Life and work

 sketched and—in some cases—removed historical monuments.

 After a brief visit to France, where his collection of ancient coins attracted some attention, Galland returned to the Levant in 1677.
 In 1679 he undertook a third voyage, being commissioned by the French East India Company to collect for the cabinet of Colbert.
 On the expiration of this commission, he was instructed by the government to continue his research, and had the title of antiquary to the king (Louis XIV) conferred upon him.
 During his prolonged residences abroad, he acquired a thorough knowledge of the Arabic, Turkish, and Persian languages and literatures, which, on his final return to France, enabled him to render valuable assistance to Melchisédech Thévenot, the keeper of the royal library, and to Barthélemy d'Herbelot de Molainville.

-When d'Herbelot died in 1695, Galland continued his Bibliothèque orientale ("Oriental Library"), a huge compendium of information about Islamic culture, and principally a translation of the great Arabic encyclopedia Kaşf az-Zunūn by the celebrated Ottoman scholar Kâtip Çelebi.
+When d'Herbelot died in 1695, Galland continued his Bibliothèque orientale ('Oriental Library'), a huge compendium of information about Islamic culture, and principally a translation of the great Arabic encyclopedia Kashf al-Zunun by the celebrated Ottoman scholar Kâtip Çelebi.
 It was finally published in 1697 and was a major contribution to European knowledge about the Middle East, influencing writers such as William Beckford (in his oriental tale Vathek).

 After the deaths of Thévenot and d'Herbelot, Galland lived for some time at Caen under the roof of Nicolas Foucault, the intendant of Caen, himself no mean archaeologist.
 There he began, in 1704, the publication of Les mille et Une Nuits, which excited immense interest during the time of its appearance and is still the standard French translation.
 In 1709 he was appointed to the chair of Arabic in the Collège de France.
 He continued to discharge the duties of this post until his death in 1715.

 Besides a number of archaeological works, especially in the department of numismatics, Galland published in 1694 a compilation from the Arabic, Persian, and Turkish, entitled Paroles remarquables, bons mots et maximes des orientaux, and in 1699 a translation from an Arabic manuscript, De l'origine et du progrès du café.
 The former of these works appeared in an English translation in 1795.
 His Contes et fables indiennes de Bidpai et de Lokrnan was published posthumously in 1724.
 Among his numerous manuscripts are a translation of the Qur'an and a Histoire générale des empereurs Turcs.
 His journal was published by Charles Schefer in 1881.